dcroman/Tremometer/README.md

-README for Tremometer 1.0 - Matlab code to automatically detect and characterize harmonic tremor in continuous seismic data.
+README for Tremometer 1.0 - Matlab code for automatic detection and characterization of harmonic tremor in continuous seismic data.

 Last modified: July 31, 2017